Pbotsaris/my_tar/README.md

     $ .bin/my_tar [-cutx] [-f file.tar] file_to_archive ...

 ## Options
-- `-cf file.tar file_to_archive ...` : Archive a file(s) or directories.
-Multiple files is possible.
+- `-cf file.tar file_to_archive ...` : Archive a file(s) or directory.
+Multiple files is also possible.
-- `-uf file.tar file_to_archive ...` : Updates archive with new files.
+- `-uf file.tar file_to_archive ...` : Updates archive with new file(s).
 - `-tf file.tar` :  Lists files in the tape archive.
 - `-xf file.tar` :  Extracts all files in a archive.
-Existing files in the disk will be overwritten
+Existing files in the disk will be overwritten.

 When `-cf` directories, My tar will archive all files within the directory.
 Sub directories will be tar'ed as directories but their contents will not be included.

 ## Dev options
 Option `-d <filename>` for debug.
-While on debug mode, the program will skip all archiving and print out a ASCII representation of the header produced from `<filename>`.
+While in debug mode, the program will skip archiving and print out a ASCII representation of the header produced from `<filename>`.
 Example:

     ./bin/my_tar -d <filename>